 The latest version of the AWS Collector requires Python 3.8 or above.
 While older versions of Python might still allow you to install the securicad-aws-collector, the collected data will not be compatible with securiCAD.

 $ pip install securicad-azure-collector

-Below are a few examples of how to run the securiCAD Azure Collector.
-The script stores the collected data in a file named
+Below is an example of how to run the securiCAD Azure Collector.

 python3 -m securicad.azure_collector --help), the program will dump a timestamped active_directory_YYYY-mm-dd_HH:MM.json file under the environment_files directory, and a file called application_insights_YYYY-mm-dd_HH:MM.json under the same directory if an application insights resource was found within the scope of the provided Azure environment.
 Again, the application_insights.json can be used to enrich the model by connecting services that communicate to each other through connection strings / keys.
 This data file is optional, but we suggest running if you are using App Services and Function Apps that are communicating with Azure backend resources where Managed Identities are not used.
 The resulting JSON files can be uploaded directly into securiCAD Enterprise or by using the securiCAD Enterprise SDK.

 Find more examples and collector options on GitHub.